Is My Testosterone Normal?

 Repeat to Confirm

-Avoid Testing When Sick
+Don't Test When Sick

-Understanding the Zones#
+Understanding the Zones

-Why 300–1,000 Is Too Broad#
+Why 300–1,000 Is Too Broad

-A 25-year-old at 320 ng/dL is technically “in range” but likely symptomatic.
-His age-adjusted data (Schlegel et al. 2022) suggests he should be above 413 ng/dL.
-Meanwhile, a 65-year-old at 320 ng/dL is much closer to expected levels for his decade.
+A 25-year-old at 320 ng/dL is technically "in range" but likely symptomatic — age-adjusted data (Schlegel et al. 2022) suggests he should be above 413 ng/dL.
+A 65-year-old at 320 ng/dL is much closer to expected levels for his decade.
+This is why age-adjusted reference ranges matter.

-What Is Hypogonadism?#
+What Is Hypogonadism?

-Total Testosterone vs. Free Testosterone#
+Total vs. Free Testosterone

-Some men have normal total T but low free T (often due to high SHBG, which increases with age).
-If your total T is borderline but you have symptoms, ask your doctor to check free T and SHBG.
+This tool checks total testosterone.
+About 98% of it is bound to SHBG or albumin; only ~2% is free and biologically active.
+Some men have normal total T but low free T (often from high SHBG, which rises with age).
+If your total T is borderline with symptoms, ask for free T and SHBG.

-What Else Should You Test?#
+What Else Should You Test?

-- Total & Free Testosterone — the baseline
+- Total & free testosterone — the baseline

 - SHBG — determines how much T is bioavailable